direktiv/direktiv.github.io/docs/development/direktiv-development-environment.md

 Once all pods reach 'running' status, direktiv is ready and the URL `http://localhost:8080/api/namespaces` is accessible.

-The database uses a persitent volume so the data stored should survive restarts with *'docker stop/start'*.
+The database uses a persistent volume so the data stored should survive restarts with *'docker stop/start'*.

 ## Running with proxy